sumilab/programs/histo_chatbot_quiz/README.md

-This program is an implementation of [HistoChatbot](https://mobile.twitter.com/HistoChatbot).
+This program is a part of implementation of [HistoChatbot](https://mobile.twitter.com/HistoChatbot).
 The main program is `auto_quiz_gen.py`.

 # Organization